The relative simplicity and affordability of cloud software development can sometimes overshadow security concerns.

 Real-time monitoring uses protection logic to distinguish malicious attacks from legitimate queries.
 It enables early detection and mitigation of SaaS application security risks.

-Integrating real-time monitoring into your SaaS application results in improved visibility, compliance, control, and policy management.
+Integrating real-time monitoring into your custom SaaS application results in improved visibility, compliance, control, and policy management.

 From greater scalability and ease of integration to reduced costs and increased accessibility, SaaS comes with benefits that balance out its higher exposure to security risks.
 The payoff is that you can’t take security concerns lightly.